bmiller59/vue-cli-plugin-ethers/README.md

 ### Usage

-* See [Vuex Getting Started](https://vuex.vuejs.org/guide/) for general information.
+* See [Vuex Getting Started](https://vuex.vuejs.org/guide/) for general information about Vuex.
 * This plugin expects you to have a file `main.js` in your `src` folder according to vue-cli standard.
 * It also expects you to have already added Vuex to your project before adding this plugin.
 * And that